montagdude/sboui/README.md

 Using sboui with custom package managers
 ================================================================================
-sboui is designed for and tested to work with sbopkg and sbotools, but it is also easy to use it with custome package managers or scripts.
+sboui is designed for and tested to work with sbopkg and sbotools, but it is also easy to use it with custom package managers or scripts.
 There are just a few requirements:

 * The package manager must store a local copy of the SlackBuilds.org repository